space-apes/tasklist-claimmd-briansmith/README.md

+## to run this locally(copied these files directly from coderpad)
+- npm install (using same package.json as coderpad)
+- npm start
+- navigate to localhost:3000

 ## React Todo List

 The goal of this exercise is to create a working todo list with persistent data storage.